New Initiative Seed Money for Adult Learning & Experiences

 - Leadership of the new initiative

-- If your new initiative does not receive the full amount of funding requested will you be able to conduct it?
+- If your new initiative does not receive the full amount of funding requested, will you be able to conduct it?

-Applicants should also upload or submit:
+Applicants should also upload a budget, including:

 - Total cost of the new initiative